bolt/users/README.md

     redirect_on_register: homepage
     redirect_on_login: /
     initial_status: enabled
-    contenttype: members # Link the 'members' ContentType to the 'members' group.
+    contenttype: members # Link the 'members' ContentType to the 'ROLE_MEMBER' group.
 ```

-Now, users belonging to the `members` group will be able to access their profile
+Now, users belonging to the `ROLE_MEMBER` group will be able to access their profile
 at `/profile`.
 You can customize the appearance of this page by customizing the
 record template for the members ContentType.